-Rodger Grove, owner of Forgotten Barrel Winery in Escondido is a native Southern Californian.
-His family is his most important priority, and he has been happily married his wife, Mitzi for twenty years.
+Rodger Grove, owner of Forgotten Barrel Winery in Escondido, is a native Southern Californian.
+His family is his most important priority, and he has been happily married to his wife, Mitzi for twenty years.
 He has three grown children, daughter Carley, and sons Taylor, and Christopher.
-They have seven grandchildren!
+Rodger and Mitzi have seven grandchildren!

-In 2016 Rodger purchased the historic Ferrara Winery in Escondido, and has been working diligently to restore the winery using care to preserve its historical presence.
+In 2016, Rodger purchased the historic Ferrara Winery in Escondido, and has been working diligently to restore the winery, taking care to preserve its historical presence.
 This has given him the opportunity to significantly expand winery operations.
-He now has the facilities to produce local wine, purchasing grapes from some very fine vineyards in the San Diego area, yet continuing to produce Northern California sourced wine in the Napa winery.
-Rodger is nearing the completion of most of the restoration of the areas of the property and can now accommodate special events, including small weddings.
+He now has the facilities to produce local wine, purchasing grapes from some very fine vineyards in the San Diego area, while continuing to produce Northern California sourced wine in the Napa winery.
+With the restoration of most of the winery complete, it can now accommodate special events, including small weddings.

-Escondido residents are delighted in the reopening of this historic property.
-Many stories are shared about their good memories of the Ferrara Family winery and they excited to be able to enjoy this property once again.
+Escondido residents are delighted with the reopening of this historic property.
+Many stories are shared about their good memories of the Ferrara Family Winery and they are excited to be able to enjoy this property once again.

 John Eppler spent 30 years in Northern California where he had his own brand, John Robert Eppler Wines!
 He also spent time working at Robert Mondavi and Rosenblum Cellars, with two of the more innovative wine makers in California history.

-Last year we made 2 barrels of Muscat of Alexandria, the grape from our home vineyard.
-We plan to bottle our first vintage of Muscato in 2018!
+In 2017 we made 2 barrels of Muscat of Alexandria, the grapes from our home vineyard.
+We bottled the first vintage of Estate Moscato in 2018!

 Keep up to date on the latest wine releases, events, and promotions!